tubbo/choonga.ng/README.md

 A bookmark-sharing and discussion site for music and music-related links.
 Organized into a series of tags, the links on choonga.ng are specifically geared towards actual pieces of music for listening.
+A small confession is appropriate here...I created this app as yet another experiment with Ember.js and Foundation, but it was designed to fill a void I actually had amongst my friends, that all of the music we send to each other is done in a relatively private manner, and it's somewhat cumbersome to share music betwen multiple people at once.
+Furthermore, it would be interesting to see the volume of people who are transferring tracks at any given moment.
+Thus, Choongang.

 If you're reading this, you probably have some interest in the code, or you wish to submit some kind of issue.
 Check out the "Issues" link on